-At present I'm researching themes and narratives around crime, crime open data, and other sorts of crime data, such as closed crime data (a lot of cybercrime data is kept hidden), crowdsourced data, and crime or policing social machines (that generate data).
+At present I'm researching themes, narratives and frames around crime, crime open data, and other sorts of crime data, such as closed crime data (a lot of cybercrime data is kept hidden), crowdsourced data, and crime or policing social machines (that generate data).

-I have looked at the concept of social machines as a sort of useful hand-waving that enables some short cuts in the inevitable theorising around people and technologies.
+Where crowd-sourcing data comes in, I have looked at the concept of social machines as a sort of useful hand-waving classification exercise that enables some short cuts in the inevitable theorising around people and technologies.
 Yes, some of what's being said isn't new.
 Yes, some sociologists have done this all before.
 Thousands of years before that, some philosophers have too!
 However, that's a discussion for the pub, perhaps, or for when you're suffering from insomnia!

 I'm also looking at how conceptualising these crime social machines (or just web-mediated crime technologies, if you prefer) might change some of our ideas about ethical areas such as the intersection of 'data' with privacy and civil liberties.
-Also interested in: what liberty actually is - not the children's playground that so many seem to assume - crime statistics, (whose feet does open crime data hold to the fire?) policing, democracy, mapping, markets and mechanisms of distrust and surveillance.
+Also interested in: what liberty actually is - not the children's playground that so many seem to assume - crime statistics, (whose feet does open crime data hold to the fire?) policing, democracy, (again not the happy skipping free-for-all so many seem to assume) mapping, markets and mechanisms of distrust and surveillance.
 I'm using network science methods to do some of this.
-It's getting slightly more serious now, as I'm approaching the end of my funding and need to filter out about 90 per cent of the above.
+It's getting slightly more serious now, as I'm approaching the end of my PhD and need to filter out about 90 per cent of the above.